shubham0x0/minze/README.md

 ```sh
 $ npm install
 ```
-Add a .env file for enviroment variables matching the .env.demo file
+Add a .env file for environment variables matching the .env.demo file

 **On first Run** :